Psoralea lancifolia: Differences with related species

-Otholobium lanceolatum can be distinguished from O. rotundifolium, which has inverted egg-shaped leaflets of 10–18 mm wide with minute teeth along its edge and the midvein only slightly emerging beyond the tip (not elliptic leaflets of 6–10 mm wide with smooth margins and a conspicuously extended midvein), club-shaped stipules (not awl-shaped), the inflorescences consist of 3–5 pairs or triplets of flowers (not 5–9 triplets), and the calyx teeth are approximately equally long (not very unequal teeth).
+Psoralea lancifolia can be distinguished from P. rotundifolia, which has inverted egg-shaped leaflets of 10–18 mm wide with minute teeth along its edge and the midvein only slightly emerging beyond the tip (not elliptic leaflets of 6–10 mm wide with smooth margins and a conspicuously extended midvein), club-shaped stipules (not awl-shaped), the inflorescences consist of 3–5 pairs or triplets of flowers (not 5–9 triplets), and the calyx teeth are approximately equally long (not very unequal teeth).

-O. dreweae and O. thomii are clump-forming subshrubs that are densely set with leaves and have distinctly ridged herbaceous stems without dot-like glands, and pale to reddish purple flowers (not open, sparsely leaved woody subshrubs, with branches covered in warts or dots but without ridges, and white flowers with a purple keel tip).
+P. dreweae and P. thomii are clump-forming subshrubs that are densely set with leaves and have distinctly ridged herbaceous stems without dot-like glands, and pale to reddish purple flowers (not open, sparsely leaved woody subshrubs, with branches covered in warts or dots but without ridges, and white flowers with a purple keel tip).

-O. zeyheri in which the leaves that are higher on the stems have 3 leaflets (not all leaves with just one leaflet), carries spikes that consist of 25-30 sets of 3 flowers, on a stalk that is 4-5 times longer than the subtending leaf (not 5-9 triplets on an inflorescence stalk that is only double the length of the leaf).
+P. zeyheri in which the leaves that are higher on the stems have 3 leaflets (not all leaves with just one leaflet), carries spikes that consist of 25-30 sets of 3 flowers, on a stalk that is 4-5 times longer than the subtending leaf (not 5-9 triplets on an inflorescence stalk that is only double the length of the leaf).